fedelago31/cravings/README.md

 You can check it here https://fedelago31.github.io/cravings/

 Its made purely with React, using React Hooks.
 And the spoonucular API for retrieving info with the recipes.
+The source files are in the branch of Git-pages.